MoseleyBioinformaticsLab/md_harmonize/doc/tutorial.rst

 Data preparation
 ----------------
-The raw KEGG and MetaCyc is available on zenodo.
+The raw KEGG, MetaCyc and HMD is available on zenodo https://doi.org/10.5281/zenodo.7384576.
 Please download the data first and keep the hierarchy of directory.
+The following data is included in the directory:
+    * KEGG compound molfile, compound kcf, rclass, and reaction.
+    * MetaCyc compound molfile, atom-mapping and reactions.
+    * HMD compound molfile.

 Using MDH to download KEGG databases
 -------------------------------------